Isangeles/fire/README.md

 ```
 go install github.com/isangeles/fire
 ```
-After that, you can find the server executable in your GOBIN directory(eg. ~/go/bin).
+After that, the server executable will be placed in your GOBIN directory(eg. ~/go/bin).
 ## Run
 Before starting server executable configure host address, port, and ID of Flame module in `.fire` file placed in the executable directory(create if it doesn't already exist):
 ```